What is UV LED?

 Development of UV LEDs

-In 1993, Shuji Nakamura, working at Nichia Corporation in Japan, successfully developed blue LEDs based on wide-bandgap semiconductors gallium nitride (GaN) and indium gallium nitride (InGaN) doped with nitrogen.
+Shuji Nakamura, working at Nichia Chemical in Japan, successfully incorporated nitrogen to develop blue LEDs based on wide-bandgap semiconductor materials—gallium nitride (GaN) and indium gallium nitride (InGaN).
+These LEDs became commercially viable and were widely adopted in the late 1990s.

 Classification and characteristics of UV LED